A Spousal Support Lawyer Can Help

 How a Mens Rights Lawyer Can Help

 At The Dadvocates we strive to ensure that parties and children are supported appropriately.
-This means fighting for maintenance for men and fathers across Colorado.
+This means fighting for maintenance for men and fathers, including members of the armed forces, across Colorado.
 In order to continue to provide for their children, both spouses need a certain level of financial security.
 If you trust your case to our qualified team, we can carefully evaluate the details of your financial situation to determine fair and appropriate maintenance payments.
 Depending upon your needs, our attorneys can also craft a support order that serves to protect your financial integrity and stability moving forward.

 Over the years, our team has assembled a network of financial professionals who can provide invaluable assistance in matters of spousal support or maintenance.
 Together, our team can help you achieve the best possible solution.
 Alimony amounts are determined by a variety of factors, including the duration of marriage, the standard of living established during marriage, the earning capacity of each spouse, and the financial responsibilities that each parent has toward their child.

 If your financial situation has changed since your spousal support or maintenance order was initially established, The Dadvocates may be able to help you request a modification.
 If you are a candidate for modifications of spousal support or maintenance, then the court may consider the following factors: